What is the Difference between EBIT and EBITDA?

-For a company or industry with relatively low capital expenditures required to maintain their operations, EBITDA can be a good proxy for cash flow.
+For a company or industry with relatively low capital expenditures required to maintain its operations, EBITDA can be a good proxy for cash flow.

-In capital-intensive industries like oil and gas, mining, and infrastructure, EBITDA is a near meaningless metric.
+However, for companies in capital-intensive industries such as oil and gas, mining, and infrastructure, EBITDA is a near meaningless metric.
 The extensive amount of capital spending required means that EBITDA and cash flow will often be very far apart.
-In this case, EBIT may be more appropriate, as the Depreciation and Amortization captures a portion of past capital expenditures.
+In such a case, EBIT may be more appropriate, as the Depreciation and Amortization captures a portion of past capital expenditures.

-Depreciation doesn’t perfectly correspond to capital expenditures, but it is analogous and represents a smoothed-out version of it over time.
+Depreciation doesn’t perfectly correspond to capital expenditures, but it is analogous and represents a smoothed-out version of such expenditures over time.

-People who favor of EBIT explain that, over time, depreciation is relatively representative of capital expenditures (capex), and capex is required to run the business so it makes sense to look at earnings after depreciation.
+People who favor using EBIT explain that, over time, depreciation is relatively representative of capital expenditures (Capex), and Capex is required to run the business, so it makes sense to look at earnings after depreciation.

 On the other hand, capital expenditures can be extremely lumpy, and sometimes are discretionary (i.e., the money is spent on growth as opposed to sustaining the business).

-People who favor of EBITDA view capex as largely discretionary and therefore think it should be excluded.
+People who favor using EBITDA view Capex as largely discretionary and therefore think it should be excluded.

 Capital-intensive industries will trade at very low EV/EBITDA multiples because their depreciation expense and capital requirements are so high.
-This means they could be a “value trap” to the untrained eye (i.e. they appear cheap, but actually are not).
+This means they could be a “value trap” to the untrained eye (i.e., they appear undervalued but actually are not).

 EBIT multiples will always be higher than EBITDA multiples and may be more appropriate for comparing companies across different industries.

-The key is to know your industry and which metrics are most common in it.
+The key is to know your industry and which metrics are most commonly used and most appropriate for it.

 For true intrinsic value analysis, such as in financial modeling, EBITDA is not even relevant, as we rely entirely on unlevered free cash flow to value the business.

 We hope the above helped shed some light on the major differences of EBIT vs EBITDA.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA) certification.
-If you want to keep exploring topics to help advance your career, we offer a range of free resources that we believe will be extremely valuable to you in your career.
+CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification.
+If you want to keep exploring topics to help advance your career, we offer the following range of free resources that we believe will be extremely valuable to you.